OpenSMTPD/addons/README.md

 Any bug or issue should be taken to the addon developer.

+# Package maintainers

+You should only use this repository as an index to locate addons.

+Do not create packages directly from this repository, the structure will change, the submodule may not point to the latest version, this is a commodity repository so there's a central place to know about addons.

 # Developers

 You can have your addons linked to this repository by providing a pull request to add a git submodule.

+Make sure you provide a pull request to a working version of your module and maintain it up to date.

+Addons that are regularly broken, broken for a long period of time or unmaintained will be unlinked.

 # Users